The Future of Maine’s Fisheries: Threats Posed by Federal Budget Cuts

 How will Maine’s economy and communities be affected?

-Join us for a roundtable discussion about the future of Maine’s fisheries.
-This event is free and open to the public, but for planning purposes we ask that you RSVP here.
+Thanks to all who joined us for a roundtable discussion about the future of Maine’s fisheries.
+This event was free and open to the public.

 Thursday, June 29